Content Marketing Is Incredibly Competitive

 How do those websites end up in Google’s top ten?
 First and foremost, they provide high-quality written content to visitors, and if you want to compete, you need to do the same.
 It’s a highly competitive marketplace, but having a clearly defined, process-based approach to content creation will help you rank higher, rank for more keywords, and bring in more highly-qualified traffic.

-Below, we will outline the editorial process LaFleur uses for our and our clients’ content marketing efforts.
+Below, we’ll outline the editorial process LaFleur uses for our clients’ content marketing efforts and our own brand.
 Just as important as the process itself, the people accomplishing each step matter.
 At LaFleur, we have highly qualified and uniquely talented content marketing staff members — including master’s level writers and editors, certified SEO specialists, experienced journalists, and more.
 One hallmark of our service is unparalleled quality in our written work — and quality counts when you’re trying to compete online.

 Quality Counts – More Than You Think

 Most people — even Millennials — agree that writing needs to be free of typos.
 In fact, a $10 million court case recently centered around the omission of a critical comma, and Mariner 1 (the $18.5 million spacecraft destined to head to Venus back in 1962) had to be self-destructed shortly after takeoff due to a missing hyphen in the code.